GENI-NSF/geni-tools/README-omni.txt

 Omni supports the following commands.

 ==== listaggregates ====
-Print the known aggregates' URN and URL.
+List the URN and URL for all known aggregates.

  * Format: `omni.py [-a AM_URL_or_nickname] listaggregates`
  * Examples: